 County Courthouse – Marble Hill

 Location: 204 High Street / East Main Street

 Built: 1885– 1886

 Architect: Morris Frederick Bell

 Contractor: James P Gillick of St. Louis

 Description: The building faces west and is a two story red colored brick and stone structure.
+The building is located on landscaped grounds in the center of the city.
 The west front has a central entrance on the first story.
 There are stone headers above the windows.
 The roof line forms a peak above the entrance.
 The roof is hipped.
 The superintendent was Jacob J Conrad.
 The building was enlarged in 1912.
 The contractor was Carmen and Smith.

 Note: The first courthouse was built in 1852 and was destroyed by fire March 2, 1866.
 The second courthouse was built by James Rogers, who was also the sheriff, and supervised by Philip Sutherlin from 1866 to 1867 at a cost of $3,000.
 The building was destroyed by fire March 12, 1884.
 The third and present courthouse was constructed at a cost of $7,000.